waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** ACK

-The :samp:`ACK` command is sent by the client to acknowledge receipt of a response from a server.
+The :ref:`protocol_ack` command is sent by the client to acknowledge receipt of a response from a server.
 It is special in that its sequence number must match the sequence number of the response that it acknowledges (it is the only command that does not increment the sequence number on the client).

-It is also special in that its implementation is effectively optional: a client doesn't *have* to acknowledge receipt of a server's response; after 5 seconds, the server will stop retrying its responses anyway but an :samp:`ACK` command is nonetheless useful to reduce the congestion of the network with useless response retries.
+It is also special in that its implementation is effectively optional: a client doesn't *have* to acknowledge receipt of a server's response; after 5 seconds, the server will stop retrying its responses anyway but an :ref:`protocol_ack` command is nonetheless useful to reduce the congestion of the network with useless response retries.

-No response is to be sent.
+When a server receives the :ref:`protocol_ack` command, it must stop retrying responses with the same sequence number as the ACK command.
+No other response should be sent.

 .. _protocol_blink: